 The court’s decision to grant a divorce on fault-based grounds is crucial in the division of marital assets.
 If a petitioner provides sufficient proof of abandonment, felony convictions, adultery, or cruelty, the court may give the wronged spouse a larger share of the marital estate.
 Texas’ Family Code doesn’t guarantee a 50/50 split; rather, it guarantees a fair division based on the grounds described above.
 The courts have substantial leeway in making property awards, and most of the time they do so based on whether the petition was filed as fault-based or no-fault.
-A Round Rock divorce lawyer will help clients understand how the state’s laws apply to their situation.
+A lawyer will help clients understand how the state’s laws apply to their situation.

 Divorces are complicated even under the best of circumstances, but they don’t have to be life-altering.